adamghill/dj-toml-settings/README.md

   "127.0.0.1",
 ]

-# Values can be casted to a bool, int, str, float, decimal, datetime, date, time, timedelta, url
+# Values can be casted to a bool, int, str, float, decimal, datetime, date, time, timedelta, url, Path
 SITE_ID = { "$value" = "1", "$type" = "int" }

 # This is an implicit dictionary and equivalent to `COLTRANE = { TITLE = "Example blog" }`